Esri/jquery-mobile-map-js/README.md

 ##Why?

+It handles map orientation so you don't have to!

-Without this library, ymaps may perform inconsistently when a user navigates away from the map to a child view, rotates the phone and then returns to the map.
+Without this library, maps perform inconsistently when a user navigates away from the map to a child view, rotates the phone and then returns to the map.
 It is a very common use case and this library provides a seamless solution.

 ##How to use?